Opportunities From: Five Rivers MetroParks

 Growing Gardeners is an interactive school field trip throughout the season at Wegerzyn Gardens MetroPark, engaging young learners in a variety of activities and topics such as soil science, plant identification, guided nature hikes, and basic gardening tasks.
 Volunteers will help with groups of children in sensory exploration in nature and be a part of inspiring future generations of gardeners!

-Tasks Welcome participants, assist with check-in, and help organize the group upon arrival.
-Help staff with program set-up & tear-down, including distributing program supplies.
+Welcome participants, assist with check-in, and help organize the group upon arrival.
+Help staff with program setup and teardownup, including distributing program supplies.
 Assist with executing program objectives.
 Lead or assist in leading various stations within the specific field trip.
-Assist with guided hikes (1-to-3 miles) and participate with children in program activities.
+Assist with guided hikes (1-to 3 miles) and participate with children in program activities.
 Provide excellent customer service to participants and visitors.

-Eligibility: This opportunity is open to Short-term and Long-Term volunteers who have qualified as a School Program volunteer.
-Learn more about our types of service here.
+Eligibility: This opportunity is open to individual, long-term volunteers, ages 18 and up who have qualified as School Program Volunteer.
+Simply click the blue RESPOND button to sign up or click here to learn more about becoming a volunteer.
 This opportunity is available for OSUE Master Gardener service hours.

-***If you missed the training session but are interested in responding to this opportunity, email volunteer.services@metroparks.org to review the training materials.
+***If you missed the training session but are interested in responding to this opportunity, email volunteer.services@metroparks.org to review the training materials and schedule shadow experiences.

 Additional Notes